MarcusBarnes/islandora_compound_batch/README.md

 Step 2, generating structure files, is accomplished by running a standalone PHP script on the directory containing your objects.
 The last two are drush commands similar to those provided by other Islandora Batch modules.
 Details on each step are provided below.

+Note that the predicate in child objects' RELS-EXT datastream that relates them to their parent is the one that is defined in the Compound Solution Pack's "Child relationship predicate" admin setting.
+By default this is `isConstituentOf`.

 ## Requirements

 This module requires the following modules/libraries: